 About the Society

 The Society is owned by its membership but exists for the benefit of all.
-Programmes of work are broad and diverse, with many activities accessible not only to members, but also to the general public, educators, policy and decision makers and the wider meteorological and climate community.
+Programmes of work are broad and diverse, with activities and events held for members, the general public, educators, policy and decision makers and the wider meteorological and climate community.

 Other initiatives include participating in outreach events with the RHS, running the Weather Photographer of the Year competition, being active on social media and climate science communication activities.